Capital-Area-Regional-Planning/growing.shade/inst/app/www/home.md

 	<img class="center story" src="www/uc2_4.PNG">
 	<img class="center story" src="www/uc2_5.PNG">
 	<br>
 	They scroll down to the report and compare their town to the county averages.
-Kai notices that the '% acres in a primary flood zone' variable is much higher than the county average.
+Kai notices that the summer temperature is almost 5 degrees higher than the county average.
-	They also see that the '% of residents who own their home' is significanty lower.
+	They also see that the '% of residents who own their home' is significantly lower.
 All the other variables are close to or better than the county average.
 	<br>
 	<img class="center story" src="www/uc2_6.PNG">
 	<br>
 	<img class="center story" src="www/uc2_8.PNG">
 	<br>
-	Kai concludes that flood mitigation and affordable housing should be priorities in the new budget.
+	Kai concludes that heat relief and affordable housing should be priorities in the new budget.
 Kai downloads the raw data so that they can easily make custom graphs to include in their presentation to the town council.
 	</p>
 	<br>